-15. On the cancellation of the registration of an instrument that is not made using electronic means, any person who possesses all or any of the following documents must deliver them to the Public Guardian to be destroyed:

-- (a) the instrument; - (b) any copy of the instrument that has been certified by the Public Guardian under paragraph 11.
+- 17. On the cancellation of the registration of an instrument, any person who possesses all or any of the following documents must deliver them to the Public Guardian to be cancelled: - (a) the instrument; - (b) any copies of the instrument that have been certified by the Public Guardian under paragraph 13.